ambit/bms-support/index.md

 </div>

-If you come across anything along the way that we haven’t covered, or if you know of a tip you think others would find handy, please [file an issue](https://github.com/mojombo/jekyll/issues/new) and we’ll see about including it in this guide.
+If you come across anything along the way that we haven’t covered, or if you know of a tip you think others would find handy, please <a id="Intercom" class="noRedirect" href="mailto:c772676240e0bea1fa03f8bbf21edc26778efc65@incoming.intercom.io">get in touch</a> and we’ll see about including it in this guide.